C String Extraction: Standard, Custom & Multibyte Guide

 3.5 Summary

-2. strncpy_s lets you specify destsz, improving safety.
+2. strncpy_s can specify destsz, improving safety.

 4.1 Benefits of Creating Custom Functions